 “I am kind.”

 *These principles are adapted from “The Reiki Handbook” by Larry Arnold and Sandy Nevius (Harrisburg, PA, PSI Press,1982).
-Variations of these principles have evolved over the generations, still the basic precepts remain synonymous amongst the different Reiki lineages.
-Independent of the principles, the affirmations are written by and a practice of La`Ren Kristen.
+Variations of the principles have evolved over the generations, still the basic precepts remain synonymous amongst the different Reiki lineages.
+Below the principles, the affirmations indicated by quotation marks are written by and a daily practice of La`Ren Kristen embracing the heart of Reiki presence.

 Reiki is not meant to be a substitute for a one-on-one relationship with a qualified